3dcitydb/3dcitydb-docs/source/impexp/import-preferences/import-log.rst

    * - | CITYOBJECT_ID
      - | The value of the ID column (primary key) of the CITYOBJECT table where the feature was inserted.
    * - | GMLID_IN_FILE
-     - | The original gml:id value of the feature in the input file (might differ in database due to import settings).
+     - | The original object identifier of the feature in the input file (might differ in database due to import settings).
+   * - | INPUT_FILE
+     - | The path of the input file from which the feature was imported.

 The last line of each import log is a footer that contains metadata about whether the import was *successfully finished* or *aborted*.